testing-library/cypress-testing-library/README.md

 })
 ```

+`cypress-testing-library` supports both jQuery elements and DOM nodes.
+This is necessary because Cypress uses jQuery elements, while `dom-testing-library` expects DOM nodes.
+When you pass a jQuery element as `container`, it will get the first DOM node from the collection and use that as the `container` parameter for the `dom-testing-library` functions.

 ## Other Solutions

 I'm not aware of any, if you are please [make a pull request][prs] and add it